 - Provide the XML content expected by the target extension point.

-Here is an example contribution to an extension point:
+Here is an example contribution to the extension point presented above:

-The Nuxeo Platform uses extension points extensively, to let you extend and configure most of the features provided by the platform (see all extension points available in the platform for instance).
+The Nuxeo Platform uses extension points extensively, to let you extend and configure most of the features provided by the platform.